Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 The use test

-A nearly-sealed pocket works when a new reader can find the opening, pull the insert without bending it, and slide it back in without guessing where the channel is.
+A near-closed pocket works when a new reader can find the opening, pull the card without bending it, and slide it back in without guessing where the channel begins.

 What To Hide